ppy/osu-wiki/news/2018/2018-03-28-project-loved-week-of-march-25th.md

 *written by ::Kaifin::{ user=2596942 }*

-[City Lights](https://osu.ppy.sh/beatmapsets/575809) is a collaboration between two notoriously edgy mappers, ::handsome::{ user=2123087 } and [byfar](https://osu.ppy.sh/users/4674054), and it REALLY shows.
+[City Lights](https://osu.ppy.sh/beatmapsets/575809) is a collaboration between two notoriously edgy mappers, ::handsome::{ user=2123087 } and ::byfar::{ user=4674054 }, and it REALLY shows.
 This map is incredibly expressive, utilizing extreme slider velocities and wild patterns to really milk as much excitement as possible out of this bumpin Pa's Lam System remix.
 Watch closely for the burai sliders throughout the map that really exemplify the sounds they're used for perfectly!

 [![](/wiki/shared/news/2018-03-28-project-loved-week-of-march-25th/osu/say-goodbye.jpg)](https://osu.ppy.sh/community/forums/topics/721039)